-Located near Kaikoura, this waterfall is not only beautiful, it also has the possibility of seeing some fur seal pups!
-The track down to the waterfall and its’ pool is only a short walk from the carpark, so it’s easy to get to.
+Located near Kaikoura, on Half Moon Bay, in the Malborough region of the South Island, this waterfall is not only beautiful, but it also comes with the possibility of seeing some fur seal pups.
+The track down to the waterfall and its’ pool is only a short walk from the car park, so it’s easy to get to.

-The seal pups here are New Zealand fur seals (Arctocephalus forsteri), also known as kekeno seals.
-Fur seals are also commonly known as sea lions.
-This specie of fur seal is common on the Kaikoura coastline.
+The Kaikoura seals found at Ohau Falls are New Zealand fur seals (Arctocephalus forsteri), also known as kekeno seals.
+This species of fur seal is common on the Kaikoura coastline and is a protected species under the Marine Mammals Protection Act.

-The time spent at the creche is important for the pups’ development.
-Here they learn social skills, swimming, foraging and anti-predatory behaviour.
-At this age they are generally playful and curious.
+At this age, they are generally playful and curious.
 You are likely to see them chasing each other and playing with sticks.
-As they are inquisitive they may approach visitors, so remember that they are wild animals and may bite.
-Give them plenty of space if they approach!
+As they are inquisitive they may approach you, so remember that they are wild animals and may bite.
+Give them plenty of space if they approach and do not try to touch them.

-Due to concern over the welfare of the seal pups , due to the waterfall becoming a popular attraction, the Ohau Seal Volunteers group has been formed.
-These volunteers aim to educate the visitors about the seal pups.
+Due to the waterfall becoming a popular attraction, concern over the welfare of the seal pups has developed with the locals, and so the Ohau Seal Volunteers group has been formed.
+These volunteers aim to educate visitors about the pups.
 They will answer questions and help to keep visitors safe around the seal pups (and vice versa).

 Guidelines To Keep You And The Pups Safe

 When visiting Ohau Waterfall it is important to remember that the seal pups are wild animals.
 They are not tame and should not be tamed.
-Although a curious pup may approach you, don’t think you can cuddle it!
+Although a curious pup may approach you, don’t think you can cuddle it.
 These seals can still bite (and will if they feel threatened).
-It is vital that you:
+Therefore it is vital that you:

 - DO NOT enter the colony;